 The chairman shall be the chief judicial officer and the chief executive officer of the Industrial Commission; such authority shall be exercised pursuant to the provisions of Chapter 126 of the General Statutes and the rules and policies of the State Human Resources Commission.
 Notwithstanding the provisions of this Chapter, the chairman shall have such authority as is necessary to direct and oversee the Commission.
 The chairman may delegate any duties and responsibilities as may be necessary to ensure the proper management of the Industrial Commission.
 Notwithstanding the provisions of this Chapter, Chapter 143A, and Chapter 143B of the General Statutes, the chairman may hire or fire personnel and transfer personnel within the Industrial Commission.

-The Governor may designate one vice-chairman from the remaining commissioners.
-The

-The Governor may designate one vice-chairman from the remaining commissioners.
+The Governor may designate one vice chairman from the remaining commissioners.
+On December 30, 2016, and every four years thereafter, one member shall be designated by the Governor to act as vice-chairman for a term of four years.
+In case of death, incapacity, resignation, or any other vacancy of the vice-chairman, the Governor shall designate a new vice-chairman from the remaining commissioners for the remainder of the four-year term.
 The vice-chairman shall assume the powers of the chairman upon request of the chairman or when the chairman is absent for 24 hours or more.
 The authority delegated to the vice-chairman shall be relinquished immediately upon the return of the chairman or at the request of the chairman."